-In homoeopathic parlance, a drug, medicine, and remedy are differentiated as a drug is a substance capable of therapeutic action, medicine being a proven drug whose action on various constitutions and in various dosages is well established and can be predicted prior to its administration in a disease condition.
-An indicated homoeopathic medicine, when given to the sick on the basis of individual symptom similarity and can bring about a cure (in curable diseases), is termed a remedy.

-2.55 Homoeopathic Medicine

-Any drug which is recorded in homoeopathic proving ortherapeutic efficacy of which has been established through long clinical experience as recorded in authoritative literature of Homoeopathy, and which is prepared according to the techniques of homoeopathic pharmacy.
+2.55 Homoeopathic Medicine — Any drug which is recorded in homoeopathic provings or whose therapeutic efficacy has been established through long clinical experience and recorded in authoritative literature of Homoeopathy, and which is prepared according to the techniques of homoeopathic pharmacy.

-2.56 Homoeopathic Stocks

-Substance or preparation used as starting material for dilution or trituration in the preparation of homoeopathic potencies.
+2.56 Homoeopathic Stocks — Substance or preparation used as the starting material for dilution or trituration in the preparation of homoeopathic potencies.
 This includes both raw material and starting material.

 Homoeopathic raw material is a substance used to make a starting material, but it may not itself be used directly to produce homoeopathic potency.

-Homoeopathic starting material is the material used to directly manufacture the first homoeopathic preparation usually a tincture or the first potency (1X or 1C trituration or attenuation, respectively).
+Homoeopathic starting material is the substance used to directly manufacture the first homoeopathic preparation usually a tincture or the first potency (1X or 1C trituration or attenuation, respectively).

-2.57 Homoeopathy
+2.57 Homoeopathy —

-Homoeopathy is nan art and science of healing based on the principle of‘Let Likes Be Cured By Likes’, i.e., treatment is undertaken by using substances capable of causing the same symptoms when administered to healthy persons (elicited by drug proving).
-The therapeuticmethod assumes that a deviation from the normal state of health of a person can be restored to normalcy by means of a stimulus, usually applied in the form of drugs, capable of producing a similar deviation in health when given in sub-physiological doses.
-Due to the hypersensitivity and altered receptivity of the body tissues to stimuli, the minute sub-physiological doses of a similar stimulus (homoeopathic drugs) help in restoring the deranged health of sick persons to the previous normal state.
+Homoeopathy is a system of personalized medicine that aims to stimulate the patient's natural healing capacities.
+It is based on the principle of 'similia similibus curentur' (let like be treated by like), which uses medicines whose effects on healthy individuals match the symptoms of the patients.
+Homoeopathic medicines are prepared by process of potentization (serial dilution followed by trituration or succussion) and are administered in minimal doses.

-2.58 Homoeopathic Materia Medica

-A comprehensive collection of information about the therapeutic properties and effects of various substances derived from different sources and used as homoeopathic medicines for therapeutic use.
+2.58 Homoeopathic Materia Medica — A comprehensive collection of information about the therapeutic properties and effects of various substances derived from different sources and used as homoeopathic medicines.
 As a branch of Homoeopathy, it involves study of symptomatology of the drugs, their drug picture, which is matched with that of the patient to select the most suited medicine.
 It also includes study of origin, preparation, doses and administration of drugs.

-2.59 Homoeopathic Physician/ Homoeopath/ Homoeopathic Practitioner

-Practitioners trained and qualified in Homoeopathy as per the applicable laws and regulations, for practicing in the specific country.
+2.59 Homoeopathic Physician/ Homoeopath/ Homoeopathic Practitioner — Practitioners trained and qualified in Homoeopathy as per the applicable laws and regulations, for practicing in the specific country.

-In the Indian context, a person holding qualifications granted by universities, boards, or medical institutions recognized under the National Commission for Homoeopathy Act 2020 and registered with a state board/ state council and/ or national commission for homoeopathy.
+In Indian context, this refers to persons holding qualifications granted by universities, boards, or medical institutions recognized under the National Commission for Homoeopathy Act, 2020 and registered with a state board/ state council and/ or national commission for homoeopathy.

-2.60 Homoeopathic Pharmacopoeia of India

-Official document prepared, developed, and published by the pharmacopoeia commission for Indian medicine and homoeopathy comprising drug monographs dealing with standards of homoeopathic medicines (raw drugs and finished products), including its methods of preparation.
+2.60 Homoeopathic Pharmacopoeia of India — Official document prepared, developed, and published by the pharmacopoeia commission for Indian medicine and homoeopathy comprising drug monographs dealing with standards of homoeopathic medicines (raw drugs and finished products), including their methods of preparation.

-2.61 Hormesis

-A biphasic adaptive response of cells and organisms based on dose-response to an environmental agent where low doses stimulate or have a beneficial effect in contrast to high doses exhibiting an inhibitory or a toxic effect.
+2.61 Hormesis — A biphasic adaptive response of cells and organisms to an environmental agent based on dose-response where low doses stimulate or have a beneficial effect in contrast to high doses exhibiting an inhibitory or a toxic effect.

-2.62 Idiosyncrasy

-Peculiar corporeal constitution which, although otherwise healthy, possesses the disposition to be brought into a more or less morbid state by certain things that seem to produce no impression and no change in many other individuals.
+2.62 Idiosyncrasy — Peculiar corporeal constitution which, although otherwise healthy, has a disposition to be brought into a more or less morbid state by certain things that seem to produce no impression and no change in many other individuals.

-2.63 Impregnation

-The process or act of saturation of globules with liquid homoeopathic potencies.
+2.63 Impregnation — The process or act of saturation of globules with liquid homoeopathic potencies.